A Visual Basic Address Book Database

 - Some other, unfamiliar objects appear at the bottom of the form design window (we will discuss how these are used elsewhere).
 For now, run the program and use the navigation controls to scroll through the databaseto get a feel for how they work, then close the application return to the form design window.

 - Drag the remaining fields onto the form (except for the ID field).
-Move them around and resize them until you are satisfied with the layout (you may have to make the form bigger to fit all the fields in).
+Move them around and resize them until you are satisfied with the layout, and resize the form if required.
 Your form should now look (something) like this:

 The form elements are all (approximately) in place